 You can probably harness both the terpenes and the cannabinoids profile when you use the baking method.
 Now, when you are making homemade sativa or indica edibles, you could use both strains, especially, if you are looking for a polarized effect.
 For example, Skywalker is a strong indica strain and when used with Timewreck, a sativa strain, it gives the polar opposite effect.
 You can do a test by baking indica edibles and sativa edibles separately.
 When consumed, you would find that the indica edibles are sedating and the sativa edibles will give you a high.
 The intensity of the effect will depend on the exact cannabis strains used.

 It is not easy to calculate the potency of your cannabis strain without doing a THC level test in a lab.
 Other than that, you could do a test on your subjects, which would be the people consuming the sativa or indica edibles.
 However, bear in mind that not everyone has the same tolerance level.
 In other words, one person could eat your cannabis cookie and not feel as sleepy or as high as someone else.
 Everyone’s body metabolizes and absorbs marijuana differently.
 It is important to make sativa and indica edibles with the consumer experience in mind.
 For example, your goal should be to use an indica strain that provides help for insomnia and a sativa strain for the person who wants to stay up for hours and have that mellow feeling.
 Consider moderation in both cases.
-If you want to learn more about sativa or indica edibles and cannabis strains, check out the Cannabis Training University today.
+If you want to learn more about sativa or indica edibles and cannabis strains, enroll in Cannabis Training University today.

 Image credit: https://www.flickr.com/photos/bakedlife/5473914155/